 However, the curious thing is that this technique is not new in Psychology.
 Carl Jung asked his patients to draw Mandalas because he was convinced that this task facilitates the integration of psychological contents, giving us a better emotional balance and enhancing self-knowledge.

 The psychoanalyst thought that Mandalas facilitated the psychological integration of the conscious and the unconscious, while promoting a process of significant self-reflection.
-Retiring temporarily to a symbolic world, a process that Jung called “active imagination”, has an almost “hypnotic” power, along with meditation, so that some areas of the brain are disconnected, especially the areas in charge of criticism, which allows us to connect better with our deepest “self”.
+Retiring temporarily to a symbolic world, a process that Jung called “active imagination”, has an almost “hypnotic” power, along with meditation, so that some areas of the brain are disconnected, especially the areas in charge of criticism, which allows us to connect better with our deepest “ego”.

 Today Jung’s theory has been proven.
 Researchers from George Washington University recruited 180 students and found that coloring Mandalas helped them cope with conflicts between their new “professional self” and their “individual self.”